Module One - Introduction and Background

 Getting It Right for Every Child aims to ensure that all children and young people are fully supported by keeping their wellbeing at the heart of its approach.

-The Getting it right for every child approach is about how practitioners across all services for children and adults meet the needs of children and young people, working together where necessary to ensure they reach their full potential.
+The Getting it right for every child approach is about how practitioners across all services for children, young people and adults meet the needs of children and young people, working together where necessary to ensure they reach their full potential.
 It promotes a shared approach and accountability that:

 - builds solutions with and around children, young people and families